ockertbotha/java-dev-on-ubuntu/README.md

 > You may jump to the next section to continue with a simple
 > step-by-step guide, but remember the guides listed here
-> have much more information you may find useful.
+> have much more information which you may find useful.

 * [Official EGit User Guider] http://wiki.eclipse.org/EGit/User_Guide#Getting_Started.2FAdding_a_project_to_version_control
 * [Vogella: Git version control with Eclipse/Egit] http://www.vogella.com/tutorials/EclipseGit/article.html#exercise-working-with-a-local-git-repository-in-eclipse